mcu-tools/mcuboot/README.md

 microcontroller systems, and to provide a secure bootloader that enables simple software upgrades.

-MCUboot is operating system and hardware independent and relies on hardware porting layers from the operating.
-Currently, mcuboot works with both the Apache Mynewt and Zephyr operating systems, but more ports are planned in the future.
+MCUboot is hardware independent and relies on hardware porting layers from the operating system.
+Currently, MCUboot works with both the Apache Mynewt and Zephyr operating systems, but more ports are planned in the future.
 RIOT is currently supported as a boot target with a complete port planned.